pratyushojha04/aadiyog-internship-assesment/Day 1/DocumentationDay1.md

      - **Similarity Score (Euclidean Distance)**: This measures the **spatial similarity** between keypoints.
 A score of 21.84 suggests that the poses in both videos are **reasonably similar** in terms of body position, but there may be some differences in the posture or alignment of body parts.

 #### 6. **Conclusion and Further Improvements:**
-   - The calculated similarity scores provide a numerical measure of how similar or dissimilar the two videos are based on their extracted keypoints.
+   - The calculated similarity scores provide a numerical measure of how similar or dissimilar the two videos are based on their extracted keypoints.As per my analysis I found both the videos are similar but not identical means the motion in the two videos is somewhat similar but not identical.
    - These scores can be used to:
      - **Classify videos** as similar or dissimilar for tasks like action recognition, gesture classification, or video alignment.
      - **Quantify the degree of similarity** between different videos for further analysis.

    - For further improvement:
      - **Normalization** of the similarity scores can be applied to adjust for video length or the number of frames processed.
      - **Benchmarking** with a larger dataset of labeled video pairs will help define a clearer threshold for similarity based on domain-specific applications (e.g., exercise recognition, dance moves, etc.).